Canoas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Be careful to get the correct type.
-Most adapters currently sold are simply plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and N. It's important that you choose the right kind.
+A lot of adapters available online are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most areas.

 Make your flight more comfortable with an airplane phone mount